Typeface anatomy: Proportions

 A subtle change in proportion impacts weight, perception, measure, and legibility.
 The letterform height compared to its stroke width modifies the aspect ratio; a slight change in weight sometimes helps to create emphasis.
 The disparity between thick and thin strokes, known as stress, alters optical perception.
 As an example, the first sans serif typefaces used strokes of constant thickness, but subsequent technological advances permit drawing thinner strokes.
 Condensed type occupies less space than expanded type, so that a whole page of text can be reduced to half a page.
 The capline and x-height ratio improve or decrease word legibility.

 Metal type era

 During the late metal type period, many fonts (particularly in American typefounding) were issued to "common line".
 This meant that they were made to standardised proportions, so that fonts of different typefaces could be mixed with no difficulty.
-This made it possible to mix typefaces from completely different genres such as sans-serifs and serifs and have the cap height, baseline and linespacing match perfectly, something not possible with most digital fonts.
+This made it possible to mix typefaces from completely different genres such as sans-serifs and serifs and have the cap height, baseline and linespacing match perfectly, something not possible with most computer fonts.
 It even allowed mixing of different sizes of type with a consistent baseline.
 It however had the disadvantage of often forcing typefaces to be issued with cropped descenders compared to historical typefaces, to allow tight linespacing.
 A "script line" or "art line" was used for more delicate fonts with long descenders.
 Titling capitals, meanwhile, were issued taking up the whole space of the metal type area, with no room for descenders.